© 2019 RSM US LLP. All rights reserved.

 Commercial buildings and residential rental property have a depreciable life of 39 years and 27.5 years, respectively.
 The nonstructural elements within these buildings, which may include carpeting, wall coverings, and specialized mechanical, plumbing and electrical costs, can have a depreciable life of only five to seven years.
 RSM efficiently and effectively applies the principles of variable depreciation rates and the varying treatment of property types across the states to achieve an optimal cost segregation result.

-Our cost segregation practice brings together professional engineers, certified public accountants and real estate appraisers dedicated to providing reliable, objective and effective cost segregation analysis.
+Our cost segregation practice brings together engineers, architects and construction professionals, certified public accountants and real estate appraisers dedicated to providing reliable, objective and effective cost segregation analysis.
 We can:

 - Reconcile construction costs to specific assets